Finally a real web-based solution for Legal Service Agencies that is stable, secure and highly scalable.

 National Admin Training Orlando - October 2013

 Registering and attending are free.
 The links lead to Gotowebinar registration pages.
+Sessions typically include time for questions.

 General User Sessions